WHAT ARE THE PENN RESILIENCE PROGRAM AND PERMA™ WORKSHOPS?

 - Improves physical health

-Hundreds of thousands of people around the globe have learned the resilience skills from the Penn Resilience Program.
+Over a million people around the world have attended the Penn Resilience Program and PERMA™ Workshops.
 Penn has worked with individuals, teams, and leadership from a variety of organizations, including:

 - Primary and secondary schools